SteamGridDB/steam-rom-manager/README.md

-# Archived as of 2019-09-09
+# Maintenance-only as of 2019-09-13

-I would like to thank everyone for their time and involvement until now, however I no longer have time to maintain this project and have decided to archive it.
+Steam ROM Manager will only be updated to fix breaking bugs.
+No new features will be added.
+Pull requests will still be reviewed and merged.

 # For casual users